 No matter if your group went on a wine tour, relaxed at the spa, or stayed out all night at the club, all bachelorette parties have one thing in common: they cost money.
 But at least dividing those costs can be easy with the help of the best apps for splitting bills with friends and bridesmaids.

 If you’re playing any part in a bride-to-be’s last fling before the ring, one of the least fun parts comes when you have to figure out who owes who for the trip’s many festivities.
-The maid of honor booked the Airbnb, you picked up the tab for poolside snacks and cocktails, and the bride’s college bestie paid for the matching tank tops and fanny packs; But determining how much to Venmo each other is the last thing on all of your minds when Sunday morning rolls around and all you want is Gatorade and Advil.
+The maid of honor booked the Airbnb, you picked up the tab for poolside snacks and cocktails, and the bride’s college bestie paid for the matching tank tops and fanny packs; But determining how much to Venmo each other is the last thing on all of your minds when Sunday morning rolls around.

 “They take out any resentment that things aren’t fair,” Money After Graduation’s Bridget Casey says of cost-splitting apps.
-“They make the money conversation really simple and straightforward so nobody’s feelings get hurt.
-That’s the best thing about these apps.”
+“They make the money conversation really simple and straightforward so nobody’s feelings get hurt.”

 So before you throw down your card for another group dinner during a bachelorette weekend, make sure you’ve downloaded one of these six useful cost-splitting apps.